Home » GI Bill » Omaha, NE BAH Rates, Housing, Education, & Cost of Living

 Cost of Living in Omaha

-According to Bestplaces, the cost of living in Omaha has an index of 90.8, which is 9.2 lower than the national average and 3.4 percent lower than the average for Nebraska.
-The cost of groceries and utilities are the highest cost of living categories, but Omaha remains a very affordable city to live in particularly in terms of housing.
+According to Bestplaces, the cost of living in Omaha has an index of 90.8, which is 9.2 points below the national average and 3.4 percent below the average for Nebraska.
+Groceries and utilities are the highest cost-of-living category, but Omaha remains a very affordable city to live in, particularly for housing.

 Category/Index